Superb Fairywren habitat project

 We believe this is due to the unusually wet spring season and the subsequent long grasses along the Dry Creek corridor.

-The habitat of dense shrub and long native grass patches has created a continuous feeding and semi-protected movement corridor for the Superb Fairy-wren.
+The habitat of dense shrub, and long native and weedy grass patches, has created a continuous feeding and semi-protected movement corridor for the Superb Fairywren.

 We are now planning to help support the Superb Fairywren along the Dry Creek corridor by;